 Given this breadth, broad participation is also important.
 Clinical trials aren’t just for people who are sick — and they’re most successful when individuals with varying backgrounds take part.

-“Involving clinical trial participants who represent diversity in race, ethnicity, gender, age and other backgrounds is paramount to advancing health equity,” says Amit Acharya, president of Advocate Aurora Research Institute and chief research officer and system vice president for Advocate Aurora Health.
+“Involving clinical trial participants who represent diversity in race, ethnicity, gender, age and other backgrounds is paramount to advancing health equity,” says Amit Acharya, the president of Advocate Aurora Research Institute and chief research officer and system vice president for Advocate Aurora Health.
 “Anyone – healthy or sick, young or old – may have a role to play in advancing scientific knowledge and helping researchers find better treatments for others in the future.”

 Why do people participate in trials?